2015 Chattanooga shootings: Shootings

 The shootings began shortly after 10:30 a.m. at the Armed Forces Career Center in a strip mall located on Lee Highway.
 The Center recruited personnel for branches of the United States military, including the U.S. Army, the U.S. Air Force, and the Tennessee National Guard.
-There, Abdulazeez fired 30 to 45 shots into the office from inside a silver rental Ford Mustang convertible, wounding a U.S. Marine.
+There, Abdulazeez, using his AK-47, fired 30 to 45 shots into the office from inside a silver rental Ford Mustang convertible, wounding a U.S. Marine.
 He then escaped and led members of the Chattanooga Police Department on a seven-mile pursuit.
 At the time of the first shooting, only seven people, including the wounded Marine, were inside the recruiting center.

 Abdulazeez drove 7 mi to a U.S. Navy Reserve center on Amnicola Highway in Chattanooga, where he rammed his vehicle through a security gate.
 He drove to one of the center's buildings, where the Inspector-Instructor staff of Mike Battery, 3rd Battalion, 14th Marines and sailors were working.

 Abdulazeez first fired at it, then charged inside and continued firing, fatally wounding a U.S. Navy sailor.
 Abdulazeez then exited the building through the back and entered a fenced motor pool area, where he shot several Marines.
 Three to five minutes after the second shooting began, he reentered the building, where he fired upon responding police officers.
 He was eventually fatally shot by five police officers (Officers Keven Flanagan, Jeff Lancaster, Sean O'Brien, Lucas Timmons, Grover Wilson III) outside the facility.